 Judy Pfaff "...wind-deer and the honey-grass...," 2017, woodcut, hand painted dye and ink, clear plastic film, archival inkjet 49" x 105"

 About this solo exhibit

-Pfaff was educated at Washington University (BFA) and Yale University (MFA).
-Over her long career, she has consistently received important recognition through prestigious awards and significant museum exhibitions and acquisitions.
-Her work is in the permanent collections of Museum of Modern Art, Whitney Museum of American Art, Brooklyn Museum of Art, Soonhwa Art and Culture Foundation, Seoul Korea, Albright Knox Gallery and the National Museum of Women in the Arts, Washington DC.
-These recent prints were created at Tandem Press over the past year.
+Pfaff is a graduate of Washington University (BFA) and Yale University (MFA).
+Throughout her distinguished career she has consistently received important recognition through prestigious awards and significant museum exhibitions and acquisitions.
+Her work resides in the permanent collections of Museum of Modern Art, Whitney Museum of American Art, Brooklyn Museum of Art, Soonhwa Art and Culture Foundation, Seoul Korea, Albright Knox Gallery and the National Museum of Women in the Arts, Washington DC.
+Her recent prints were created through association with the acclaimed atelier Tandem Press.

-The exhibition opens with an Reception Friday, April 6, 6-8 PM and the runs through June 2.
+The exhibition runs through June 2.
 For more information and images please contact the gallery.

 Click here to view Judy Pfaff New Prints